You may call the toll-free number at 855-354-5623 from 7:30 AM to 5:30 PM Monday through Friday.

 There is naturally occurring fluoride in water.
 Beginning in late November 2007, our primary supplier, Metropolitan Water District of Southern California (MWD), started adding supplemental fluoride to reach the optimum level of 0.8 parts per million (ppm) for preventing tooth decay.

 Unless instructed by your doctor, or if you have a weak immune system, you do not need to boil your drinking water.
-There may be rare instances when the City or Health Department will require you to boil your drinking water.
+There may be rare instances when the City or Health Department requires you to boil your drinking water and a notice would be provided.

-For questions or concerns, please contact the City of Torrance Utilities’ Customer Service Center toll free at 855-354-5623 during City Hall’s regular business hours, 7:30 AM to 5:30 PM PST Monday through Friday.
-They are even open on the City Hall’s closed Fridays.
+For questions or concerns, please contact the City of Torrance Utilities’ Customer Service Center toll free at 855-354-5623 7:30 AM to 5:30 PM PST Monday through Friday.

 There are two options to change your mailing address.
-If you have registered for an online account, you can log in to your City of Torrance Utilities account and update it there, or you can call the Customer Service Center and they can make the change for you.
+If you have registered for an online account, you can log in to your City of Torrance Utilities account and update it there, or you can call the Customer Service Center to make a change.

-All you need to do is call the City of Torrance Utilities Customer Service Center at 855-354-5623 and they will assist you with all your questions.
+All you need to do is call the City of Torrance Utilities Customer Service Center at 855-354-5623 and they will assist you.

 Although the Public Works Department for the City of Torrance covers a wide area starting at Western Avenue and going west, many Torrance addresses are serviced by the City or County of Los Angeles depending on your street address.
 A general rule of thumb is to note the agency that responds to your police or file calls in your area.
 For example, if the LA County Sheriff responds to calls in your area, then your refuse is serviced by the County of LA.
 If your calls are responded to by LAPD, the City of Los Angeles services your collection.
 To contact Los Angeles City or County, please call:

-The street lights in the City of Torrance are owned and maintained by Southern California Edison.
-If the street lights in your neighborhood are not working correct, call Southern California Edison at 800-611-1911 or click _________ and have the following information available:
+The streetlights in the City of Torrance are owned and maintained by Southern California Edison.
+If the streetlights in your neighborhood are not working correctly, call Southern California Edison at 800-611-1911 and have the following information available:

 • Location of street light address or close cross street